 To reinforce the idea of size differentiation, I decided to try some big and small worksheets for preschool.
 And I thought why not add a cute cupcake theme and make them free while I was at it!

 I’ve been on a bit of a cupcake roll lately, so if you want to build a quick unit for your preschooler, add these worksheets for preschoolers to our cupcake letter matching activity and our cupcake playdough mats!
+Plus, see our other preschool worksheets and activities for kids!

 Big and Small Worksheets for Preschool